 Deploy the vFXT cluster

 This procedure walks you through using the deployment wizard available from the Azure Marketplace.
 The wizard automatically deploys the cluster by using an Azure Resource Manager template.
-After you enter the parameters in the form and click Create, Azure automatically completes these steps:
+After you enter the parameters in the form and click Create, Azure automatically completes these tasks:

 - Creates the cluster controller, which is a basic VM that contains the software needed to deploy and manage the cluster.